 ACR 113.
-REFRIGERATION PIPING PRACTICES (1.5.3)
+REFRIGERATION PIPING PRACTICES (1.4.3)

 The course introduces students to the proper installation procedures of refrigerant piping and tubing for the heating, ventilation, air conditioning, and refrigeration industry.
 This course includes various methods of working with and joining tubing.
-On completion, students should understand related terminology and be able to identify ACR pipe and tubing and various fittings.
+On completion, students should understand related terminology and be able to fabricate pipe, tubing, and pipe fittings.
 CORE